Daniel Andrews: Early life and education

 Andrews was born 6 July 1972 in Williamstown Hospital, in south-western Melbourne.
 His parents, Bob and Jan Andrews, were both bank workers who lived in and later owned a milk bar in Glenroy.
 Andrews has a younger sister, Cynthia.
-Both Andews and his sister were raised as devout Catholics and attended church every Sunday.
+Both Andrews and his sister were raised as devout Catholics and attended church every Sunday.

 After an explosion in a neighbouring shop gutted the family business, Bob started working for Don Smallgoods as a delivery driver.
 In 1983, the family moved to Wangaratta in north-eastern Victoria, where Bob was offered a delivery round by Don and where Jan went back to work for a bank.
 In Wangaratta, Andrews was educated at the Marist Brothers' Galen Catholic College.

-Andrews moved back to Melbourne in 1990 to attend Monash University, where he was a resident of Mannix College and graduated with a Bachelor of Arts degree in politics and classics in 1996.
-After graduating, Andrews became an electorate officer for federal Labor MP Alan Griffin.
+Andrews moved back to Melbourne in the 1990s to attend Monash University, where he was a resident of Mannix College.
+He supported his studies by selling hotdogs near a nightclub.
+While at university Andrews joined the Labor Party and became a part of the Socialist Left faction.
+Andrews graduated with a Bachelor of Arts degree in politics and classics in 1996.
+In 1995, Andrews became an electorate officer for federal Labor MP Alan Griffin.
 He worked at the party's head office from 1999 to 2002, initially as an organiser, and then as assistant state secretary.
-Andrews is a member of the Socialist Left faction of the Labor Party.

 Early political career

 Bracks Government (2002–2007)

-Following his election to parliament in the Legislative Assembly seat of Mulgrave at the 2002 election, Andrews was appointed Parliamentary Secretary for Health in the Steve Bracks Labor government.
-Following the 2006 election, Andrews was appointed to the Cabinet, becoming Minister for Gaming, Minister for Consumer Affairs, and Minister Assisting the Premier on Multicultural Affairs.
+Upon his election to parliament in the Legislative Assembly seat of Mulgrave at the 2002 election, Andrews was appointed Parliamentary Secretary for Health in the Steve Bracks Labor government.
+Following the 2006 election, Andrews was appointed to the Cabinet, becoming Minister for Gaming, Minister for Consumer Affairs and Multicultural Affairs.
+In her biography on Andrews, Sumeyya Ilanbey writes that Labor figures have stated that during his time as Gaming Minister "Andrews' enduring relationship with influential businesspeople began".